Soumyajit1605/CV/README.md

 # CV
-This is the CV pf Soumyajit Das
+This is the CV of Soumyajit Das